imgix/imgix-go/README.md

 ## Srcset Generation

-The imgix-python package allows for generation of custom srcset attributes, which can be invoked through the `CreateSrcSet` method.
+The imgix-go package allows for generation of custom srcset attributes, which can be invoked through the `CreateSrcSet` method.
 By default, the generated srcset will allow for responsive size switching by building a list of image-width mappings.

 ```go
 ub := NewURLBuilderWithToken("demos.imgix.net", token)